ftdgomez/bellaesthetic-site/treatments/EN/facial/dermaplane.md

 # DERMAPLANE

-Dermaplaning is a method of exfoliation that uses a blade to scrape away dead skin and the fine hair on your face
+Dermaplaning is a method of exfoliation that uses a blade to scrape away dead skin and the fine hair on your face.

 Good choice for people with:
-- extremely sensitive skin
+- Extremely sensitive skin
 - Rosacea
 - Visible veins
 - Pregnant or nursing women

-After the treatment you can expect results immediately
+After the treatment you can expect results immediately.

-Dermaplane requires no downtime
+Dermaplane requires no downtime.